hherzl/playground-kfvrjkrw/markdowns/welcome.md

 WideWorldImportersDbContext class is the link between database and C# code, this class handles queries and commits the changes in database and of course, another things.

-REPOSITORIES

-IRepository interface represents the model for features.

-IWarehouseRepository interface contains all operations related for Warehouse feature, in this guide, We're working only with Warehouse.StockItems table.

-Repository class is the abstract model for repositories.

-WarehouseRepository contains all implementations for Warehouse feature.
+EXTENSIONS

+WideWorldImportersDbContextExtensions contains extension methods to provide linq queries.

-RepositoryExtensions contains extension methods to allow paging in repositories.
+IQueryableExtensions contains extension methods to allow paging in IQueryable<TEntity> instances.

 REQUESTS